Donald Wayne Money

 - Born June 7, 1947 in Washington, DC USA

 Third baseman Don Money played sixteen seasons in the majors, mostly with the Milwaukee Brewers.
 A four-time All-Star, he was a sure-handed glove man who earned the nickname "Brooks" (after Brooks Robinson) for his superior defense.
 Since his playing days, he managed and coached in the minors for more than a decade.

 Originally a shortstop, Money was signed by the Pittsburgh Pirates and scout Syd Thrift in 1965 and played three years in their organization.
 With the Raleigh Pirates in 1967, he hit .310 with 16 homers and was the Carolina League MVP.
 Following that season, he was traded to the Philadelphia Phillies with three other players for future Hall of Famer Jim Bunning.
 He made his big league debut for the Phillies on April 10, 1968.
 Starting at shortstop on Opening Day, he went 1-for-3 with 2 RBIs in a win against the Los Angeles Dodgers.
 However, he was soon back in the minors and hit .303 with 9 home runs for the San Diego Padres of the Pacific Coast League that year, the final year of the minor league Friars.

 Back in the majors for good with Philadelphia in 1969, Money was the team's regular at short that year.
 He homered twice on Opening Day, the youngest player to do that until Bryce Harper surpassed him 44 years later.
-The following summer, he was moved to third base when Larry Bowa emerged as the club's shortstop, and went on to hit a career-best .295 with 14 homers.
-The next year, on April 10th, he hit the first ever home run at Veterans Stadium in Philadelphia.
-He went on to hit 15 homers in 1972, but with young Mike Schmidt on the horizon, Money was sent to the Milwaukee Brewers in a blockbuster deal that saw Ken Brett, Jim Lonborg, and Ken Sanders come to Philadelphia on October 31 of that year.
+The following summer, he was moved to third base when Larry Bowa emerged as the club's shortstop, and he went on to hit a career-best .295 with 14 homers.
+The next year, on April 10, 1971, he hit the first-ever home run at Veterans Stadium in Philadelphia.
+He went on to hit 15 homers in 1972, but with young Mike Schmidt on the horizon, Money was sent to the Milwaukee Brewers in a blockbuster deal that saw Ken Brett, Jim Lonborg, and Ken Sanders come to Philadelphia on October 31st of that year.